dev-easygo/bilingual-summarizer/README.md

 const { summarize } = require('bilingual-summarizer');

-// Only include specific fields in the response const result = summarize('Your text to summarize here.', {
+// Only include specific fields in the response const result = await summarize('Your text to summarize here.', {
   responseStructure: ['summary', 'language', 'sentiment'] });